-Anyone moving into the section during the year must change their membership with the USTA membership department.
+3. Anyone moving into the section during the year must change their membership with the USTA membership department.
 The residency committee has the right to ask for proof of permanent residency.
 The burden of proof will be on the player/parent.

-Only players who are residents of the Southwest Section (as outlined in #2 of ranking regulations) and are U.S. citizens are eligible for prescribed sectional closed events including the Level 3 and 4 tournaments that count in national rankings.
+Only players who are residents of the Southwest Section (as outlined in #2 of ranking regulations) and are U.S. citizens are eligible for prescribed sectional closed events including the Level 3 and 4 tournaments that count in national standings.

-10s: Birth dates in 2001 until first day of the month of 11th birthday; all birthdates in 2002 and younger
+10s: Birth dates in 2005 until first day of the month of 11th birthday; all birthdates in 2006 and younger

-12s: Birth dates in 1999 until first day of the month of 13th birthday; all birthdates in 2000 and younger
+12s: Birth dates in 2003 until first day of the month of 13th birthday; all birthdates in 2004 and younger

-14s: Birth dates in 1997 until first day of the month of 15th birthday; all birthdates in 1998 and younger
+14s: Birth dates in 2001 until first day of the month of 15th birthday; all birthdates in 2002 and younger

-16s: Birth dates in 1995 until first day of the month of 17th birthday; all birthdates in 1996 and younger
+16s: Birth dates in 1999 until first day of the month of 17th birthday; all birthdates in 2000 and younger

-18s: Birth dates in 1993 until first day of the month of 19th birthday; all birthdates in 1994 and younger
+18s: Birth dates in 1997 until first day of the month of 19th birthday; all birthdates in 1998 and younger